mertemin/mertemin.github.com/about.md

 ---
 {% include JB/setup %}

 I am a Software Development Engineer at Microsoft.
-I work in Bing Information Platform & Experiences team.
+I am a part of Bing Information Platform & Experiences team.
 At the same time I am a masters student at [Bilkent University, Ankara, Turkey](http://www.bilkent.edu.tr).
 Here is my [CV](https://dl.dropboxusercontent.com/u/36697720/docs/MertEminKalender_cv.pdf).
 More about myself is as follows:

 I like to apply research ideas into applications and see them action.
 For examples check my CV.